Unboxed-Software/solana-course/content/program-testing.md

 Another helpful tool when debugging is logging.
 Solana makes it very easy to create new custom logs with the `msg!()` macro and, as you’ve seen in this course, you can even log data from accounts inside the program.
 This is probably one of the most helpful tools when it comes to debugging because you can see exactly how your program is interacting with the accounts involved and if it’s doing what is expected by logging data throughout the program.

+When writing unit tests in Rust, you cannot use the `msg!()` macro to log information within the test itself, instead you'll have to use the Rust native `println!()` macro. `msg!()` statements inside the program code will still work, you just can't log within the test with it.

 ### Compute Budget

 Developing on a blockchain comes with some unique constraints, one of those on Solana is the compute budget.
 All Solana transactions are restricted to a per instruction compute budget (with plans of moving this to a per transaction basis), the compute budget is meant to prevent a program from abusing resources.
 Every instruction has a budget of 200,000 compute units and different actions consume different amounts of compute units.